 - Does the operating system receive security updates?

 - Are updates cryptographically signed and automatically rejected if the update doesn’t match the cryptographic signature?

-- Are the devices locked down?
+- Have the devices locked down?
 When there are no open network ports, this reduces the attack surface of players as open ports are easy to exploit.

 - Are there default credentials on the devices?
-Vendors may program user accounts to make it easier to troubleshoot, but it also makes it easier for breaches to take place.
+Vendors may program user accounts to make it easier to troubleshoot, making it easier for breaches to occur.

-- Is all communication encrypted?
+- Is all communication with encryption?
 Encrypting all communication between the client and the back-end makes it more challenging for an attacker to hijack the device.

-Your digital signage application manages playback and reporting and adds another layer that must be secured.
-It is easy for hackers to intercept data if it’s not secured.
-Even if you have restricted access to your digital signage network and taken measures to protect your operating system from attack, your network may still be at risk due to third party applications.
+Your digital signage application manages playback and reporting and adds another layer that you must secure.
+It is easy for hackers to intercept data if it’s not under high security.
+Even if you have restricted access to your digital signage network and taken measures to protect your operating system from attack, your network may still be at risk due to third-party applications.

 Kuusoft’s NexSigns have all data communications encrypted with a 1024-bit AES algorithm to ensure privacy and communication security.
 This is an advanced level of encryption, such as that used in banking.